 |Calling Functionality||It supports call by value and call by reference.||It only supports a call by value.|

 |Variable Declaration||Declaration of variables should be at the beginning of the block.||We can declare variables anywhere though it is a good practice to declare the variables at the beginning of the block.|

 So from the above discussion, we came to the conclusion that C vs Java both are two different programming languages.
 Java is the most popular language at the industry level for the development of web applications as well as mobile applications.

-Both C vs Java programming language holds their own position in different aspect so there are always points where we can compare but cannot replace each other.
+Both C vs Java programming language holds their own position in a different aspect, so there are always points where we can compare but cannot replace each other.

-This has a been a guide to the top differences between C vs Java.
-Here we have discussed C vs Java head to head comparison, key difference along with infographics and comparison table.
+This has been a guide to the top differences between C vs Java.
+Here we have discussed C vs Java head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following C vs Java articles to learn more –